MicrosoftDocs/azure-devops-docs/docs/collaborate/manage-readme-wiki-permissions.md

 ## Manage README permissions

-You manage the permissions for README files by setting permissions on the repository.
+You manage the permissions for README files by [setting permissions on the repository](../security/set-git-tfvc-repository-permissions.md).

-- For Git repos:
-- For TFVC repos:

 <a id="manage-wiki-permissions"></a>